-More people are being born poor in this country than has been the case in over a hundred years.
+More people, as a percentage, are being born poor in this country than has been the case in over a hundred years.
 More people are descending into poverty for the first time in their lives than has ever happened in the history of this country.
 Also, for the first time ever, this generation of Americans will do considerably worse than the previous one and not because they don’t work.
 Americans now work 20% more hours per person than just 30 years ago.
 On top of that, 80% of two adult households have both adults working.
 We’re working harder than ever before, making less, saving nearly nothing and rolling up the largest personal dept of any country, anywhere on the planet at any time in history.

 On the up side, our rich people are doing really well.
 In fact, better than they’ve ever done before.
 This is what they call the wealth divide.
 The money gap.
 The yawning chasm between rich and poor.